Thai opposition figure says government seeks to silence him on vaccine

 ($1 = 29.9400 baht)

-Reporting by Patpicha Tanakasempipat; Writing by Panu Wongcha-um; Editing by Ed Davies, Robert Birsel, Martin Petty
+Reporting by Patpicha Tanakasempipat; Writing by Panu Wongcha-um; Editing by Ed Davies, Robert Birsel, Martin Petty, William Maclean

 Our Standards: The Thomson Reuters Trust Principles.